This post may contain affiliate links. Learn more.

 Ingredients

 Pumpkin purée.
-We used canned 100% pumpkin puree (no spices added) that we picked up at our local shop, for that sweet and earthy pumpkin flavor.
-You can make homemade pumpkin puree by cutting a pumpkin into cubes and steaming it for 10-15 minutes until soft.
+We used canned 100% pumpkin puree (no spices added), for that sweet and earthy pumpkin flavor.
+You can make homemade pumpkin puree by peeling and deseeding a pumpkin, cutting it into cubes and steaming it for 10-15 minutes until soft.
 Then blend it until smooth.
-You can substitute the pumpkin puree for butternut squash puree.
+You can also substitute the pumpkin puree for butternut squash puree.

-Soft light brown sugar.
-You can substitute soft light brown sugar for dark brown sugar or coconut sugar if you prefer.
+Coconut sugar.
+You can substitute for soft light brown sugar or dark brown sugar if you prefer.
 White sugar will also work (caster or granulated), however, you won’t get the same rich caramel flavour in the banana bread.

 Coconut oil.
 Coconut oil helps to create a beautifully moist pumpkin bread.
 You’ll need the coconut oil to be in its melted form (clear liquid).
-Once melted, let it cool to room temperature.
-We don’t recommend using olive oil for this recipe due to the flavour it imparts.
+Once melted, let it cool for 5 minutes before using it in the batter.
+We don’t recommend using olive oil for this recipe due to the flavour it imparts but you could try using melted vegan butter or vegetable oil.

 Dairy free milk.
 We usually use unsweetened almond milk in our baking.
-You can also use soya milk, depending on your dietary requirements.
+You can also use soya milk or oat milk.

 Self raising flour.
 If you have only got plain flour (all purpose flour) on hand, then you can use 275g plain flour (all purpose) plus 2.75 tsp baking powder.